algorithmic-gallery/d3-path/README.md

 The d3-hpgl module lets you take this exact code and additionally render to [HPGL](https://en.wikipedia.org/wiki/HPGL).
 It works by [serializing](#hpgl_toString) [CanvasPathMethods](http://www.w3.org/TR/2dcontext/#canvaspathmethods) calls to HPGL.

-Please note, since *HPGL doesn't direcly support beziers*, they are implemented as a series of `lineTo` commands using [adaptive-bezier-curve](https://www.npmjs.com/package/adaptive-bezier-curve).
+Please note, since *HPGL doesn't directly support beziers*, they are implemented as a series of `lineTo` commands using [adaptive-bezier-curve](https://www.npmjs.com/package/adaptive-bezier-curve).

 See also [d3-multi-context](https://www.npmjs.com/package/d3-multi-context) for rendering to multiple contexts.